tszzzero370/EECS6893-bigDataAnalytics/README.md

 python visualization.py
 ```

+After you get all html files, you should move them to the directory './flask/templates' and reorganize them to related categories.

 ## 6. Machine Learning
 The machine learning models have been trained and saved in the file './machine learning'.
 If you want train them by yourself, execute commands below.